 I’ll still use Lightroom for the majority of my pro work, but I was so impressed with Luminar 4’s AI features that I’ll continue to use it in unison.

 All the other paid Lightroom alternatives I wrote about are good for more advanced users with specific needs, but for most amateur photographers, a lot of the features are confusing or unnecessary.

 As for the free stuff… well, you get what you pay for.
 I don’t like recommending anything I’m not comfortable using myself, and entrusting all our precious images to free or open source software is risky.

-Have a play around with all the tools and software by all means, but I do encourage you to invest a little money on a great image editing software – after all, we’re dealing with memories here ;-)
+Have a play around with all the tools and software by all means, but I do encourage you to invest a little money on a great image editing software – after all, we’re dealing with our precious visual memories here ;-)

 Disclaimer: All recommendations are impartial and based on user experience, with no bias to the products or the brand.
 The products in this post may contain affiliate links.